luckysolanki902/maddycustom-production/readmeFiles/new_chatbot_flow_plan.md

 - Remove explicit client tool invocations; have client always POST `message`.
 - Keep the existing planner block but apply it to all requests (including the ones coming from the previous explicit tool branch).
+- Layer a `extractSearchHints` pre-processor that forces `search_products` when the user clearly supplies product intent (vehicle domain, colour, budget, relationship like “dad”).
-- Add Response Composer for tool results.
+- Add deterministic Response Composer for tool results.
 - Optionally keep the explicit tool routes for internal/testing, but mark them deprecated and pass them through the planner internally if used.

 ## Edge Cases